 - Soliciting funds or financial contributions for an organization.

 “Commercial Activity” does not include an isolated, personal transaction between individuals not in the course of repeated transactions of a like nature.

 “Designated Official” means the individual who has been appointed by the Chancellor or the Chancellor’s designee to manage events and activities and to make decisions about use of specific University Property.
 If no Designated Official has been appointed for the specific University Property, then the Facility Management and Scheduling unit of the Office of the Registrar is appointed to manage such decisions with appropriate stakeholders.

-“Expressive Activities” means speech, assembly, demonstrations, and any other expression protected under the First Amendment to the U.S. Constitution or Article I of the Constitution of the State of Illinois.
-Expressive Activities do not include commercial activity, which must comply with all applicable laws and university policies.
-Expression and activities that inherently lose First Amendment protection, such as obscenity, defamation, and true threats, are prohibited under this policy.
+“Expressive Activities” means speech, assembly, demonstrations, and any other expression protected under the First Amendment to the U.S. Constitution or Article I of the Constitution of the State of Illinois with the exception of commercial activity.
+Expression and activities that fall outside First Amendment protection, such as obscenity, defamation, and true threats, are not protected under this policy.

 “Non-commercial topic” means any campus event, student group activity, job opportunity, current event, news, political cause, opinion and other topics that are not primarily related to a commercial transaction or an advertisement to promote the sale of goods or services.